Encoding 8-bit video at 8/10/12-bit in Handbrake (x264/x265)

 - Very low bitrates (50, 100, etc) may result in blank/grey images.
 This is not a bug: the encoder simply did not have enough bitrate to work with in those situations.

 Like the previous encoder comparison (x264/x265/VP8/VP9), this one is also something of a "beta".
 Depending on traffic and interest, it could be expanded on, or could go down completely at some point.
 Few main items that have a bearing here:

-- The images just for THIS PAGE are a whopping 44 GB.
+- The images just for THIS PAGE are about 14 GB.
 For reference, the entirety of mattgadient.com is about 1 GB if you exclude my encode comparison pages.

 - These are really time consuming to process (encode, generate screenshots, etc) and put together a custom page for.
 The encodes alone took 998 hours, 56 minutes, 46 seconds.
 Add a number of hours for image generation, modifying the tool, uploading and we're well past 1000 hours.
 I don't want to spend weeks putting these things together if it's not something that a number of people would find helpful/useful.

 - This page is insanely bandwidth-intensive for visitors.
 Unlike the write-ups on this site (which even dial-up can handle), only those with really fast unlimited connections are going to be able to do a lot of comparisons with this tool.